 Choosing the right colour for the right product can be a little bewildering and we have put together this brief overview to help you to understand the differences between the types of colours.

-- Ultramarines: These powdered pigments are primarily used for soap colour, and are also used in regular and mineral makeup.
+Ultramarines: These powdered cosmetic grade pigments are primarily used for soap colour, and are also used in regular and mineral makeup.
 These are NOT suitable use in lotions.
-Hydrate these powders in some water or oil prior to adding to soap to avoid speckling.
-Because these are pigments, they won't bleed when used in your soap.
+Hydrate these powders in some water, glycerine or oil prior to adding to soap to avoid speckling.
+Because these are pigments, they won't bleed or migrate when used in your soap.
+We sell these as a liquid product for Melt and Pour Soap.
+Ultramarines are pigments and do not bleed, mutate or migrate.

-- Lakes: These colours are made by absorbing the dye on a substrate of pigment.
-This means they will bleed less in your soap, but will still bleed a little.
+Lakes: These colours are dyes ("laking" is actually a process) are made by absorbing the dye on a substrate of pigment.
+This means they will bleed less in your soap, but will still bleed and fade a little as they are dyesd.
 These include some FD & C colours, but not all.
-Lakes are less prone to fading than regular FD & C colours, and bleeding is also slightly reduced.
+Lakes are less prone to fading than regular FD & C colours and may be water or oil miscible.

-- FD & C Colours: These letters stand for: Food, Drugs & Cosmetics - and are approved for use in those products.
+FD & C Colours: These letters stand for: Food, Drugs & Cosmetics - and are approved for use in those products.
 These are dyes, and are suitable for soap as well as cosmetics and lip balms.
 These colours will bleed in soap products, and also fade.
+Product suitability will depend on whether they are oil or water soluble FD & C's

-- D & C Colours: These letters stand for: Drugs & Cosmetics, (but NOT foods) - you can see the theme!
+- D & C Colours: These letters stand for: Drugs & Cosmetics, (but NOT foods or lip products) - you can see the theme!
+Suitable for soap

 - Ext.
-D & C Colours: As the name implies, for use in Externally applied Drugs & Cosmetics that DO NOT come in contact with mucous membranes.
+D & C Colours: As the name implies, for use in externally applied Drugs & Cosmetics that DO NOT come in contact with mucous membranes or lips - not suitable for lip colours.
 They are suitable for soap.

 - Our stunning cosmetic Micas and Glitters are high grade, cosmetic colours.
 Some are pure pigments, some a mixture of pigments and dyes.
 Glitters are not metal based, and so are suitable for water based products, including soap.
 All these colours should be used in clear soap only if you want the sparkle, or on top of white soap and Cold Process Soap.
 Due to the dye content of some micas, they may bleed or morph in high pH products, so be sure to check the website for details before use.